internetofwater/IoW-PIDsvc/README.md

 3. ```git clone []``` to your Server (ubuntu 18.04 LTS)
 4. create directory /srv/pid/data/PIDsvc for backup of database
 4. ```docker-compose build```
-5. ```docker-compose up --scale tomcat3=3```  can set tomcat3=n, where n is number of pidsvc instances desired for apache to load balance to over docker internal round-robin DNS
+5. ```docker-compose up --scale tomcat3=5``` One can set tomcat3=n, where n is number of pidsvc instances desired for apache to load balance to over docker internal round-robin DNS
 6. Pidsvc is deployed at http://localhost:8095

 ## Accessing the web GUI for managing and implementing redirects